Tomb Raider (2013 video game): Pre-release incentives and retail editions

-Retail editions

 Exclusive for Europe is the Survival Edition.
 This edition comes with a mini art book, double sided map of the in-game island, CD soundtrack, an exclusive weapons pack, and a survival pouch.
 The Collector's Edition for Europe contains everything from the Survival Edition along with an 8" Play Arts Kai Lara Croft figurine in a metal box.
 The Collector's Edition for North America is similar to the European one, but instead of a mini art book and a survival pouch it contains three iron-on badges and a lithograph.
-A new version of the game including re-built graphics and all downloadable content, titled Definitive Edition, was released on PlayStation 4 and Xbox One in January 2014.

 The Survival Edition from Steam includes a digital 32-page art book, 10 downloadable tracks from the Tomb Raider soundtrack, a digital double sided map of the game's island, a digital comic, the Guerilla Skin outfit and three in-game weapons from Hitman: Absolution.

 In the United Kingdom, Game offered the exclusive Explorer Edition bundle, which included an exploration themed Challenge Tomb and a skill upgrade.
 Exclusive to Tesco was the Combat Strike Pack, which included three weaponry upgrades and a skill upgrade.

 A limited edition wireless controller for the Xbox 360 was released on 5 March 2013.
 A download code for an Xbox exclusive playable Tomb Raider multiplayer character was included.